gnawice/mojo-cnn/README.md

-# mojo cnn (c++ convolutional neural network)
+# mojo cnn (header only c++ convolutional neural network)

-Mojo is an efficient C++ CNN / DNN implementation that was built with the goal to balance hack-ability, functionality, and speed.
+Mojo is an efficient C++ CNN / DNN implementation that was built with the goal to balance usability, functionality, and speed.

 See the [mojo cnn wiki](https://github.com/gnawice/mojo-cnn/wiki) for updates on what's new.